ansh/jiffyreader.com/README.md

 - For chrome permission issues, follow the steps in [Enable file url permissions (Chrome)](#enable-file-url-permissions-chrome)
-- For epub files follow the steps in [Upload Epub to Google PlayBooks](#upload-epubs-to-google-playbooks-epubs)
+- For epub files follow the steps in [Upload Epub to Google Play Books](#upload-epubs-to-google-play-books-epubs)
 - JiffyReader does not collaborate with cloudconvert.
 Please consult their privacy policy for any privacy concerns.

 ### Google Docs support (publish method)
-1. Open the google docs document in your browser
+1. Open the Google Docs document in your browser
 2. Click File > click share > click publish to web
 3. Click publish and copy the published link.
 Alternatively you can replace `edit` in the address bar with `pub` to access the published document
 4. Open the published link in a new tab and turn on JiffyReader

 - Note: the document will be accessible to anyone on the internet as long as they have the correct link.
-If you want do not want to publish the document to the web then please follow the alternative steps in [Google Docs support (download method)](#google-docs-support-download-method)
+If you do not want to publish the document to the web then please follow the alternative steps in [Google Docs support (html download method)](#google-docs-support-html-download-method)

 ### Google Docs support (html download method)
 1. Click on File > click download
-2. Download the document as an html (preferred) or epub optional [Google Play Books Native (Epub)](#google-play-books-native-epub-and-pdf-support)
+2. Download the document as a html (preferred) or epub optional [Google Play Books Native (Epub)](#google-play-books-native-epub)
 3. Open the downloaded html with your browser and turn on JiffyReader
 - You may be required to enable permissions to access `file urls` for chrome.
 To do so follow [Enable file permissions](#enable-file-url-permissions-chrome)

-### Enable file url permissions (chrome html)
+### Enable file url permissions (Chrome)
-1. (Chrome) Enable JiffyReader to work with tabs that have file urls by right clicking on the JiffyReader icon
+1. Enable JiffyReader to work with tabs that have file urls by right-clicking on the JiffyReader icon
 2. Click manage extension
-3. Find and enable work with file urls
+3. Find `Allow access to file URLs` option and enable it

 # Customizations

 ## Shortcut
-- `Alt+B` is the default toggle shortcut to turn `on or off` the extension
+- `Alt+B` (on Windows) or `option+B` (on Mac) is the default toggle shortcut to turn `on or off` the extension
 - If preferred you may customize the extension shortcut with the help of the resources below
 - [Chrome, Firefox and Edge](https://www.makeuseof.com/open-browser-extensions-keyboard-shortcut/)
 - Opera: open the extension management tab and click the `Keyboard shortcuts` link to access the page for customizing opera shortcuts